What Does Solar Cost?

 What's my Cost?

 You can purchase your system upfront, or we can help you finance your system so the monthly cost is similar to the electric bill you are offsetting.
-When financed, your making a similar payment you'd be paying the utility except that with solar, you're increasing your home value and investing in the future of free electricity.
+When financed, you're making a similar payment you'd be paying the utility except that with solar, you're increasing your home value and investing in the future of free electricity.

 A typical home return on investment is 4-7 years, and a business is 3-5 years.
 The solar energy panels come with a 25 year warranty, making the system very reliable and durable.